 - Click Enable Lead Scoring.

-In Special Pages, you can include the paths to web pages you’d like to increase a leads score by when a subscriber visits the web page. visit it.
+In Special Pages, you can include the paths to web pages you’d like to increase a leads score by when a subscriber visits the web page.

 Enter the path to the page you’d like to apply a score value to, then select the number of points you’d like to increment a subscriber’s lead score by when they visit the page.